 - During the entire process, all of the Fund's Trustees were independent of DIMA and its affiliates (the "Independent Trustees"). - The Board met frequently during the past year to discuss fund matters and dedicated a substantial amount of time to contract review matters.
 Over the course of several months, the Board reviewed extensive materials received from DIMA, independent third parties and independent counsel.
-These materials included an analysis of the Fund's performance, fees and expenses, and profitability from a fee consultant retained by the Fund's Independent Trustees (the "Fee Consultant"). - The Board also received extensive information throughout the year regarding performance of the Fund. - The Independent Trustees regularly met privately with counsel to discuss contract review and other matters.
-In addition, the Independent Trustees were advised by the Fee Consultant in the course of their review of the Fund's contractual arrangements and considered a comprehensive report prepared by the Fee Consultant in connection with their deliberations. - In connection with reviewing the Agreements, the Board also reviewed the terms of the Fund's Rule 12b-1 plan, distribution agreement, administrative services agreement, transfer agency agreement and other material service agreements.
+These materials included an analysis of the Fund's performance, fees and expenses, profitability, economies of scale, and fall-out benefits from a fee consultant retained by the Fund's Independent Trustees (the "Fee Consultant"). - The Board also received extensive information throughout the year regarding performance of the Fund. - The Independent Trustees regularly met privately with counsel to discuss contract review and other matters.
+In addition, the Independent Trustees were advised by the Fee Consultant as part of their review of the Fund's contractual arrangements and considered a comprehensive report prepared by the Fee Consultant in connection with their deliberations. - In connection with reviewing the Agreements, the Board also reviewed the terms of the Fund's Rule 12b-1 plan, distribution agreement, administrative services agreement, transfer agency agreement and other material service agreements.

 In connection with the contract review process, the Board considered the factors discussed below, among others.
 The Board also considered that DIMA and its predecessors have managed the Fund since its inception, and the Board believes that a long-term relationship with a capable, conscientious advisor is in the best interests of the Fund.
-The Board considered, generally, that shareholders chose to invest or remain invested in the Fund knowing that DIMA managed the Fund, DIMA and RREEF are part of DWS Group GmbH & Co.
+The Board considered, generally, that shareholders chose to invest or remain invested in the Fund knowing that DIMA managed the Fund.
+DIMA and RREEF are part of DWS Group GmbH & Co.
 KGaA ("DWS Group").
 DWS

 Group is a global asset management business that offers a wide range of investing expertise and resources, including research capabilities in many countries throughout the world.
-In 2018, approximately 20% of DWS Group's shares were sold in an initial public offering, with Deutsche Bank AG owning the remaining shares.
+DWS Group is majority-owned by Deutsche Bank AG, with approximately 20% of its shares publicly traded.